moebiussurfing/ofxBeatClock/README.md

 ## Features

-- internal clock base in timer
+- internal clock based in a threaded timer from ofxDawMetro
-- external clock source as midi input mtc clock. (from Ableton Live or any sequencer)
+- external clock source as midi input mtc clock using ofxMidi
+- easy to sync to Ableton Live or any sequencer
 - tap tempo
 - save/load settings
-- cute customizable gui
+- cute customizable gui by editing json file theme
+- nice metronome sound ticks

 ## Tested system